-- b.
+- (5) Tribal Transit Program (discretionary grants): 90 percent (administratively set by FTA and may be waived with evidence of hardship) (49 USC 5311(g)). - b.
+Revenues from providing public transportation (e.g., farebox revenue) may not be used for the match.
+Amounts received under a service agreement with a State or local social service agency or a private social service organization may be used to match operating assistance.
+Recipients may use funds from other Federal agencies (non-DOT) for the entire local match if the other agency makes the funds available to the recipient for the purposes of the project.
+The only DOT funds that States can use as local match for Section 5311 projects are from the Federal Lands Highway Program (49 USC 5311(g)). - c.
 Higher Federal share rates (sliding-scale match rates) for capital costs are available to 14 States described in 23 USC 120(b).
 These sliding scale rates are based on the ratio of designated public lands area to the total area of these 14 States.
-For FTA capital grants, the Federal share increases from 80 percent in proportion to the share of public lands in the State.
-For FTA operating grants in these same States, the Federal share increases from 50 percent to 62.5 percent (5/8) of the rate for capital grants in those States (49 USC 5311(g)(1)(B)). - c.
-The Federal share cannot exceed 90 percent for vehicle-related equipment and facilities required to comply with the Clean Air Act or the Americans with Disabilities Act of 1990 (49 USC 5323(i)(1)(B)). - 2.
-Level of Effort Not Applicable
+For FTA capital costs, the Federal share increases from 80 percent in proportion to the share of public lands in the State.
+For FTA operating assistance in these same States, the Federal share increases from 50 percent to 62.5 percent (5/8) of the applicable sliding-scale rate for capital costs in those States (49 USC 5311(g)(1)(B) and (2)(B)). - d.
+The maximum Federal share is 85 percent of the net project cost for vehicle purchases, and 90 percent of the net project cost for vehicle-related equipment and facilities, required to comply with the Clean Air Act or the Americans with Disabilities Act of 1990 (49 USC 5323(i)).

 - a.
-The State may expend no more than 10 percent of its annual Section 5311 apportionment for state administration, including planning and technical assistance (49 USC 5311(e)). - b.
-A State must use at least 15 percent of the annual apportionment to support intercity bus service unless the Governor certifies, after consultation with affected intercity bus service providers, that the intercity bus needs of the State are adequately met (49 USC 5311(f)).
+The State may expend no more than 10 percent of its annual Section 5311 apportionment for State administration, including planning and technical assistance (49 USC 5311(e)). - b.
+A State must use at least 15 percent of the annual apportionment to support intercity bus service unless the Governor certifies, after consultation with affected intercity bus service providers, that the intercity bus needs of the State are adequately met (49 USC 5311(f)). - c.
+A State may use no more than 10 percent of its ARRA apportionment for operating assistance (Section 1202 of Pub.
+L. No. 111-32, 123 Stat.
+1908, June 24.
+2009).